johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 TODO: Add and Refine

-- If you add a new shadow file, you need to restart Gatsby dev to pick up this new shadowing.
+- When you add a new shadow file, you need to:
+  01. Rebuild your package with `npm run build -- --scope=<your-site>`;
+  01. Restart Gatsby Dev via `npm run start`;
+  01. The token shadow plugin will then pick up the new file to be shadowed.
+- So that you don't need to constantly rebuild the package after each change, run `npm run build:watch`; this will rebuild the package on each change.
 - Make sure you spell filenames correctly — they must match exactly.
 - Review [`packages/vital-test/src/shadow/@bodiless/`][] for examples and patterns of shadowing.
 - If you shadow an element that is a fragment by default, it will never appear — you must add it!